liyiyan128/M2R-random-forests/README.md

 $ git clone <repo>
 ```

-Please create a new branch `dev` when working on your part of the project.
+Please create a new branch `dev` when working on your part of the project.<br/>
 Create and switch to local `dev` branch
 ```
 $ git checkout -b dev origin/dev